-Since increasing its focus on reexamining and improving infection prevent standards and processes, Sentara Virginia Beach General has witnessed the number of MRSA infections fall by 67 percent, and there has been only one MRSA infection this year to date.
+Since increasing its focus on reexamining and improving infection prevention standards and processes, Sentara Virginia Beach General has witnessed the number of MRSA infections fall by 67 percent, and there has been only one MRSA infection this year to date.

-Hospitals that earn MIR Certification have met DNV GL’s comprehensive and risk based elements that comprise the standard.
-Drawing on 150 years of experience in working with safety critical industries to make them safer, the MIR Certification standard builds upon three important pillars: a proactive rather than reactive approach to safety, the development of a safety culture that is transparent and accountable, and engagement of all staff towards a systems driven approach to safety.
+Hospitals that earn MIR Certification have met DNV GL’s comprehensive and risk-based elements that comprise the standard.
+Drawing on 150 years of experience in working with safety-critical industries to make them safer, the MIR Certification standard builds upon three important pillars: a proactive rather than reactive approach to safety, the development of a safety culture that is transparent and accountable, and engagement of all staff towards a systems-driven approach to safety.

 Hospitals that seek certification are first required to undergo a pre-assessment and submit an action plan based on the results of the assessment before receiving the Certificate of MIR Participation.
 During the next phase of the process, hospitals are supported by a range of training and gap assessment services.
-Upon achieving successful outcomes during the final survey phase of the process, the facility is awarded the DNV Center of Excellence designation to reflect their achievement.
+Upon achieving successful outcomes during the final survey phase of the process, the facility is awarded the DNV Center of Excellence designation to reflect its achievement.

 About DNV GL – Healthcare